7) Inhibitors in biological waste water treatment processes and testing MBBR technology for treating industrial wastewaters

 Riga Technical University piloting in Project BEST

-Final report on the pilot study
+Final reports on the pilot studies

 Effectiveness of moving bed biofilm reactor (MBBR) technology for industrial wastewater treatment and impact of sodium chloride on the biomass in MBBR, LINK TO THE REPORT